 Sometimes my mind is already racing and what I need is to quiet it down a little.
 So, with every bead that makes its way into my finger tips, I just a very aware, big, deep belly breath and then just…let it go.
 All of it.
 Summits I chose to do this for 27 beads, just to give myself a quick calm down.
 My personal favorite time to use this method is when I can’t sleep at night.
 That 2am time when my mind races with all the potential dangers that the next day may bring.
 In those moments, I need to just breathe and I need to sleep.
 More often than not, if I get my beads in my hand and start taking my big belly breaths, I quickly find myself drifting off to sleep.

 Affirmations are becoming a more and more popular thing, and I love it.
-Self doubt or self sabotaging thoughts are a sure way to ruin a day, or a month, year, even a life.
+Self doubt or self sabotaging thoughts are a sure way to ruin a day.
 Taking the time with each bead to repeat an affirmation is a great way to lift your thoughts and distract yourself from anything negative that may be running through your brain.

 Choosing an affirmation can be anything from “I can do this.” to “I’m a badass motha who don’t take no crap off of nobody.” –Maybe I’m just quoting Cool Runnings.
 Either way, they both could work wonders for ones self love state-of-mind.